 - The total funding amount for a Research in Education Grant is \$100,000. - Year one may be paid up to \$50,000.
-Year two may be paid up to \$50,000. - Quarterly grant payments are made to the institution, not to the award recipient. - Award renewal for the second year is contingent on the FAER Board of Directors' favorable review of the interim report.
+Year two may be paid up to \$50,000. - Yearly grant payments are made to the institution, not to the award recipient. - Award renewal for the second year is contingent on the FAER Grant Management Committee's favorable review of the interim report.